smk291/food-tracker/README.md

 # Food App Tracker

-Food app tracker is a web app that does two things:
+Food App Tracker is a web app that does two things:
 1) It helps user easily keep a detailed record of their food intake.
 2) It provides easily understood, detailed nutritional analysis, so that users can easily see where their diet might benefit from tweaking.